thomasnield/tom-sync/README.md

 Welcome to the tom-sync Java library.
-These are my concurrency tools I found a need for.
-I hope you find value in them too.
+These are my concurrency tools and I hope you find value in them too.

 You will need Java 8 to use this library as it requires the functional interfaces and Optionals.